Work or volunteer for us

 - Annual General Meeting

-HIS Council is now seeking applications from full and trainee members with an interest in working with the Society at a very exciting time.
+During 2020 HIS Council will seek applications from full and trainee members with an interest in working with the Society at a very exciting time.

 Details of the members of the current HIS Council can be found here.